-So today I thought I would share a very simple, but tasty recipe for sautéed Mushrooms that works nicely as a side dish or as a baked potato topper.
+Today I thought I would share a very simple, but tasty recipe for simple sautéed mushrooms that works nicely as a side dish or as a baked potato topper.
 This recipe is also Weight Watcher friendly.
-Great for balancing out those indulgences of pumpkin beers, hearty casseroles and baked deserts (like cupcakes)!
+Great for balancing out those indulgences of hearty casseroles and baked deserts that we love!

 Simple Sautéed Mushrooms with Basil